Insurance Tips for Summer Social Distancing in British Columbia

 - If you smell gas while grilling, stop use immediately and call the fire department

-Wildfires are also incredibly rampant in B.C. during the summer seasons, so depending on what part of the province you live in, you may want to ask your insurance provider for more information.
+Wildfires are also incredibly rampant in B.C. during the summer seasons, so depending on what part of the province you live in, you may want to ask your insurance agent for more information.

 Taking a boating excursion with your immediate family will likely be an activity that falls within social distancing guidelines, as boaters can be far apart from each other on the water.
 While having fun off the mainland, you will still need to be prepared for the unexpected.
 Check the forecast before you head out on your day — the weather can be unpredictable and storms often lead to common boat damage insurance claims.
 Make sure to secure the boat if not in use and bumpers are also effective in helping prevent it from crashing into docks or the shore on windy days.

 Accidents or collisions on the water are very unfortunate but common in the summer, especially when alcohol is involved.
 Stay under the BAC legal limit of .08% to help protect yourself and passengers from impaired boat driving mistakes.
 Ensure everyone on the boat wears life jackets and consider taking a boat safety course if you are driving.
 Inexperienced water-vessel driving leads to many accidents and liability claims.
 Insuring your boat can help to protect you and your family from the consequences of accidents on the water.
-Talk to your insurance provider about the options to bundle it with homeowners or auto insurance.
+Talk to your insurance agent about the options.

 Have you been dreaming of summer road trips all winter?
 Well, although the borders likely won’t be opening up for travellers any time soon and un-essential travel currently isn’t recommended, drivers & motorcyclists will still be heading to their own cabins, cottages, and rentals.
 Here are some tips on how to avoid liability during your local road trip: